MykeWills/MykeWills/README.md

 ## I Am A Unity Game Developer
 # Michael Wills (aka.
 Enfenyx Gaming)
 A motivated Indie game development professional and an engaged developer in all aspects of game design.
-> Currently looking for work opportunity in a game development field or an opportunity teaching, motivating and learning more about games.
+> Currently looking for work opportunity in the game development field or industry.

 Website: https://www.michaelwills.net/